alexreyes/Celo-Crowdfunding-Tutorial-2/README.md

 };
 ```

-First, the config file imports ContractKit, Web3, and dotenv just like the `getAccounts.js` file.
+First, the config file imports `ContractKit`, `Web3`, and `dotenv` just like the `getAccounts.js` file.

-It connects to our Celo node by getting the REST\_URL from .env:
+It connects to our Celo node by getting the REST\_URL from `.env`:

 `const web3 = new Web3(process.env.REST_URL);`

-Then it gets your account from the private key in the `.env` file in order to deploy from your account:
+Then it gets the account from the private key in the `.env` file in order to deploy from your account:

 `const account = web3.eth.accounts.privateKeyToAccount(process.env.PRIVATE_KEY);`

-We also add the private key to ContractKit in order to sign transactions with the following:
+We also add the private key to `ContractKit` in order to sign transactions with the following:

 `client.addAccount(account.privateKey);`

 And finally, in the `module.exports` function, we set the Solidity version we want to use under `compilers: {` and the network we want to deploy to under `networks: {`.

-The following block of code is what tells truffle to deploy to alfajores \(Celo's test network\):
+The following block of code is what tells truffle to deploy to Alfajores \(Celo's test network\):

 ```javascript
 alfajores: {